SmartBioInf/PAQmiR/README.md

 *Comment : the shell scripts provided are set up for a cluster using a **sge** scheduler*

-**[/pipeline_2_template](pipeline_2_template)** is the first and simplest version of the pipeline.
-It was the version used in publications [1-4].
+**[/pipeline_2_template](pipeline_2_template)** This version is almost identical to template 1.
+The differences are as follows:
+   * all the pipeline parameters are defined in a config.txt file
+   * the samples to be analyzed must be described in a samples.txt file.
+   * the files containing the reads must be in fastq.gz format instead of fastq
+   * mapper.pl is replaced by the use of fastx_collapser + bowtie
+   * slurm replaces sge

 the main steps of the pipeline are :
+   1. FASQC and multiQC
+   2. reads collapsing (fastx_collapser)
-   * reads collapsing and mapping against reference genome using mapper.pl (from miRDeep2 suite)
+   3. reads mapping against reference genome using bowtie
-   * precursor/miRNA prediction using mirdeep2.pl
-   * creation of new precursor/miRNA dataset by merging know and predicted precursors/miRNA
+   4. precursor/miRNA prediction using mirdeep2.pl and create new dataset and creation of new precursor/miRNA dataset by merging know and predicted precursors/miRNA
-   * quantification and annotation of the Know/novel miRNAs using quantifier.pl (from miRDeep suite)
+   5. quantification and annotation of the Know/novel miRNAs using quantifier.pl (from miRDeep suite)
-   * post processing to remove redundancy between miRNAs
+   6. post processing to remove redundancy between miRNAs
-More informations/descriptions of the pipeline can be found in the [/pipeline_2_template/documentation](pipeline_1_template/documentation) folder.
+More informations/descriptions of the pipeline can be found in the [/pipeline_2_template/documentation](pipeline_2_template/documentation) folder.

-*Comment : the shell scripts provided are set up for a cluster using a **sge** scheduler*
+*Comment : the shell scripts provided are set up for a cluster using a **slurm** scheduler* and preconfigured for [Genotoul Bioinformatics Facility](http://bioinfo.genotoul.fr/)

 **[/pipeline_3_template](pipeline_3_template)** is the second version of the pipeline.
 It is the version actually used in the majority of current projects. the major additions to the pipeline_1 are :